All Episodes

 He should admit that he was wrong.

-Right, like that's gonna happen.
+Right, like that's going to happen.

-Any of these four positions, A was right all along.
+He was right all along.

 I was wrong about Iraq.